amalex5/amalex5.github.io/_posts/2016-02-03-recurse-center-day-5-3.markdown

 title: Recurse Center, Day 5.3
 layout: post
 ---
 Yipes.
 Week five?!?
 That's terrifying.
-I should remind myself that this isn't the U of C, and the relevant unit isn't the ten-week quarter but RC's twelve-week batches, but still.
+I should remind myself that this isn't the U of C, and the relevant unit isn't the ten-week quarter but RC's twelve-week batch.
+Still.
 Eeep.

 I wrote code today!
 This really SHOULDN'T be something to be pleased about, but, goodness.
 I started off the day still trying to poke around in Clojure, and feeling less intimidated than Haskell (it's hard to get intimidated by a language whose only syntax is parentheses!), but still not really able to just DIVE IN and start writing and PLAYING AROUND.
 I'm still set (wrongly?) on this idea that I should write a symbolic differentiator as a "fun and easy first functional programming project."
-I have a rough sketch of how that works (parse! pattern match! recur!
+I have a rough sketch of how they work (parse! pattern match! recur!
 [0] un-parse!), but it's just a sketch, not a finished mental painting.
 So I am/was faced with the difficulty of 1) implementing an algorithm I don't fully understand 2) in a language I don't fully understand.
 (Or rather, in a language I don't understand well enough to play around in.)

 So, in an attempt to write SOME CODE, I started writing it in Python.
-I spent a couple hours trying to implement a parser.
-I eventually got it to more-or-less turn input like `a   b*c` into an [S-expression](https://en.wikipedia.org/wiki/S-expression) like `(  a (* b c)` (or the Python equivalent, in a nested list), but what a disaster.
+I know Python well enough to sketch!
+And I spent a couple hours trying to implement a parser.
+I eventually got it to more-or-less turn input like `a+b*c` into an [S-expression](https://en.wikipedia.org/wiki/S-expression) like `(+ a (* b c)` (or the Python equivalent, in a nested list), but what a disaster.
 God.
 I've written parsers once or twice before, and... it always seems like it should be so straightforward.
 And yet it always becomes such a disaster so quickly.
-Lost in a nightmare forest if `if`=`then` statements ([this kind of forest](http://fusion.net/story/252500/japan-suicide-forest-sea-of-trees-aokigahara-mt-fuji/))).
+Lost in a nightmare forest of `if`-`then` statements ([this kind of forest](http://fusion.net/story/252500/japan-suicide-forest-sea-of-trees-aokigahara-mt-fuji/))).
 Ugh.

 Maybe I should have asked someone what a fun and easy first functional programming project might be.
 Someone who actually knows what they're talking about.
 Oh well.

-With the goal of "FOR GOD'S SAKE ANDREW JUST WRITE SOME CODE" still in mind, I decided it'd be better to just try to write the FUN parts of the symbolic differentiator, i.e., the pattern matching and the recursion!
+With the goal still in mind of "FOR GOD'S SAKE ANDREW JUST WRITE SOME CODE", I decided it'd be better to just try to write the FUN parts of the symbolic differentiator, i.e., the pattern matching and the recursion!
 And after a couple hours of slightly messy but moderately fun and reasonably straightforward work, I had a working prototype!
 So I was able to take a high-school-math function like this:

-   ax^5   x*sin(2x)
+    ax^5 + x*sin(2x)

 at least in its hand-parsed form: